nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 ## Exporting Data : `export`

 Exports all data of the specified typo in HireLah to a CSV file.
+The export csv file will be stored at export_csv folder.

 Format: `export -TYPE`